grupo-avispa/rag_ros/README.md

 This package provides a ROS 2 service node for RAG (Retrieval-Augmented Generation) operations.
 It uses a Chroma vector store with HuggingFace embeddings for semantic search and document retrieval.
 The node exposes services for storing and retrieving documents, and automatically captures ROS 2 log messages from the /rosout topic for storage in the database.

 **Features:**
+- **Hybrid Search**: Combines semantic search (vector similarity) with BM25 keyword search via EnsembleRetriever
 - Semantic search using Chroma vector store and HuggingFace embeddings
 - ROS 2 service interface for document retrieval and storage
-- Log message storage from /rosout topic
+- Log message storage from /rosout topic with automatic metadata extraction
 - Flexible configuration via ROS 2 parameters
-- Support for metadata-rich document storage
+- Support for metadata-rich document storage and filtering
+- Configurable embedding models and search strategies

 **Keywords:** ROS2, RAG, LangChain, Vector Store, Semantic Search